 The Certificate in Critical Cultural Competence is offered for undergraduate students in any major, and is administered by the School of Social Work.
 The Certificate in Critical Cultural Competence Program will help students to develop an appreciation for their own cultural identities and become critically self-reflective in their orientation toward differences in the cultural identities of others as defined by, for example, race, ethnicity, gender, class, age, religion and sexual orientation.
 The certificate provides students with the knowledge, skills, and attitudes to increase their effectiveness in relating across cultural differences and in increasingly diverse domestic and international environments.

 The intended outcomes for students who complete the certificate are a greater appreciation of cultural differences; greater ability to interact with individuals of diverse backgrounds within; adoption of a philosophy of treating people fairly, equitably, and thoughtfully critical self-reflection of and awareness of one's own culture; assessment and understanding of culture-related privilege/disprivilege; and a concern with issues of power and privilege, and social justice.

-Ideally, students begin the certificate in their second year.
 18 s.h. of course work is required to complete the certificate, as follows: